ELEKTRONN/ELEKTRONN/doc/Examples.rst

 3D Neuro Data
 =============

 This task is about detecting neuron cell boundaries in 3D electron microscopy image volumes.
 The more general goal is to find a segmentation by assigning each voxel a cell ID.
-Predicting boundaries is surrogate target for which a CNN can be trained (see also the note about target formulation :ref:`here <data-format>`).
+Predicting boundaries is surrogate target for which a CNN can be trained (see also the note about target formulation :ref:`here <data-format>`) - the actual segmentation would be made by e.g. running a watershed on the predicted boundary map.
 This is a typical *img-img* task.

 For demonstration purpose a very small CNN with only 70k parameters and 5 layers is used.
 This trains fast but is obviously limited in accuracy.
 Besides, to solve this task well, more training data would be required.